Popularity isn’t always a sign of a smooth-functioning internet phone service.

 Google Voice also states that users may have issues with international calls on their phones if another app conflicts with the service.
 However, it doesn’t specify what apps can cause these issues, so it’ll take some trial and error to figure out which app is at fault — if another app is even the issue.

-You may also need to restart the Google Voice app in case it’s just a glitch.
+You may also need to restart the Google Voice app if there’s a glitch.

 Assuming you’re not facing WiFi or mobile data issues, this is a Google Voice problem users alone can’t fix.